dwyl/learn-to-send-email-via-google-script-html-no-server/README.md

 ```

 Which, while it worked, I wasn't super happy with, since it meant you had to update things in multiple places if you added a new field to the form.
 What we really want to do is take the parameters object and loop over it, returning an HTML representation of it.
 Fortunately, we can do that!
 Here's my code:

+> Bear in mind that this is a work in progress and does potentially open you up to getting more than you bargained for in the email.
+Because the email content is now looping over all the data sent in the form, if a robot or malicious user decides to `POST` more than you've asked for, you'll likely get it in your inbox.
+Use with caution for now.
+We're investigating improvements.

 ```javascript
 var mailData = e.parameters // just so we don't have to write `e.parameters` everywhere